turbot/steampipe-plugin-aws/docs/tables/aws_s3_object_version.md

   key = 'test/template.txt';
 ```

-# Get the specific version details of objects.
+# Get the specific version details of objects
 Ensure that you specify the exact version identifier for each object of interest.
 This process typically involves accessing a version-controlled storage system or database where each object can have multiple versions, each distinguished by a unique version ID.

 ```sql+postgres